seanwhs/Plans/My-Process-was-Buggy.md

 * The architectural boundaries and folder layouts.
 * The data-fetching patterns and caching strategies.
-* The state management paradigm and auth lifecycle.
+* The state management paradigm and authentication lifecycle.

 I wasn’t engineering.
 I was tracing.
 And tracing has a rapid expiration date.
-The moment the video ended and the project directory was empty again, the confidence vanished.
+The moment the video ended and the project directory was empty again, my confidence vanished.
 That is why I could build five flawless clones but couldn’t ship a single original micro-SaaS.

 ---